apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**British boy missing for six years found in France**
+**These celebrities have spoken out against college presidents' 'morally bankrupt' testimony on antisemitism**

-You can read more about it [here](https://www.cnn.com/2023/12/14/europe/alex-batty-british-boy-missing-found-france-intl/index.html).
+You can read more about it [here](https://www.foxnews.com/media/celebrities-spoken-college-presidents-morally-bankrupt-testimony-antisemitism).

 ## Requirements
 - Python 3.8